ghc/ghc/docs/users_guide/debugging.rst

     instead of ``undef`` in calls.
 This makes it easier to catch subtle code generator and runtime system bugs (e.g. see :ghc-ticket:`11487`).

+.. ghc-flag:: -fcatch-bottoms

+    Instructs the simplifier to emit ``error`` expressions in the continuation of empty case analyses (which should bottom and consequently not return).
+    This is helpful when debugging demand analysis bugs which can sometimes manifest as segmentation faults.

 .. _checking-determinism:

 Checking for determinism